emineozsahin/Bioinformatics/snakemake.md

 # SNAKEMAKE
-I took these notes while I was working on a snakemake pipeline which runs on AWS clusters for a variant analyses.
+I took these notes while working on a snakemake pipeline that runs on AWS clusters for variant analyses.

 ## 1. Simple snakemake tutorial
 [Slides](https://slides.com/johanneskoester/snakemake-tutorial)